Ramsbury: Notable buildings

 The parish has two Grade I listed buildings in addition to Holy Cross church.
 Ramsbury Manor was built in the 1680s by Robert Hooke for Sir William Jones, lawyer, Attorney General and member of Parliament.
 The house has two storeys and an attic, with nine bays at the front; to the south is a courtyard of servants' cottages.
 It stands in parkland to the west of the village, on the north bank of the Kennet, which has been dammed to form a lake.
 At the park's main entrance are Grade II* listed gates and lodges.

 Also Grade I listed is Axford Farmhouse, built in the 17th century and altered in the 19th, with an attached 13th-century chapel.

 There are three Grade II* listed houses: Riverside House, Axford (16th and 17th centuries, part timber-framed); Parliament Piece, Ramsbury (five bays, 17th century, extended 19th); and Crowood House, north of Ramsbury (also five bays, late 17th and early 19th).

+Education

+From 1786 to the 1840s, Edward and Arthur Meyrick ran a school at Ramsbury Hill House on Back Lane and a girls' school was funded by Louisa Read of Crowood House (d.1879).
+In 1878, Mary Jane Lanfear left £600 to fund apprenticeships for local boys.
+The Lanfear Educational Trust still operates, making small educational grants to young people in Ramsbury and Axford.

+In 1875, a board school was built on Back Lane, opposite Isles Road.
+It is now a private residence.
+Today, Ramsbury Pre-School and Primary School are in modern buildings on Isles Road, while secondary education is provided at St John's School, Marlborough.

 Governance

 Ramsbury has an elected parish council and also falls within the area of the Wiltshire Council unitary authority, which is responsible for all of the most significant local government services.

-Previously the parish was part of Ramsbury Rural District from 1894 until 1934, Marlborough and Ramsbury Rural District until 1974, and Kennet District until the creation of the unitary authority in 2009.
+The parish was part of Ramsbury Rural District from 1894 until 1934, Marlborough and Ramsbury Rural District until 1974, and Kennet District until the creation of the unitary authority in 2009.